FREE WORK PLANNER

-If you're planning a trip to New York City this Summer, here are 17 New York Tips to help you save money and enjoy your trip!
+If you're planning a trip to New York City for the Winter, here are 17 New York Tips to help you save money and enjoy your trip!

 We wrote this post several years ago.
-There may be quite a few COVID-19 restrictions still in place, but New York City should be FULLY open by this point!
-If you do travel there this year or next, here are 17 of our best New York Tips!
+There may be still be some COVID-19 restrictions still in place, but New York City should be FULLY open by this point!
+If you do travel there this year for the Holidays, here are 17 of our best New York Tips!

 My 10-year-old has wanted to go to New York City for a couple of years now — something she picked up in school or books I guess. 🙂